 A player may only have one GEM Player ID number.
-If a player has more than one GEM Player ID number, they must email firstname.lastname@example.org with details of all GEM Player ID numbers registered to their name and request that they are merged.
+If a player has more than one GEM Player ID number, they must email firstname.lastname@example.org with details of all GEM Player ID numbers registered to their name.
 Failure to do this could result in all GEM Player ID numbers registered to that player being suspended.

 2. Tournament Roles and Responsibilities